aspose-svg/Aspose.SVG-for-.NET/Docs/README.md

 This repository also contains:

-* The [Examples](Examples) folder with ready-to-run code samples
+* The **Examples** folder with ready-to-run code samples.
-* Test and sample data files used by the examples
+* Test and sample data files used by the examples.

 The articles in `Docs` are designed to complement those examples and help you understand how and when to use them.